tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 ## Configure the CMS object

-When instantiating the CMS, you can pass [options](/docs/cms#cms-configuration) to configure how the CMS object works.
+When instantiating the `TinaCMS` object, you can pass in [CMS options](/docs/cms#cms-configuration) to the CMS to configure the sidebar, toolbar, plugins, and/or APIs declaratively.

+> The [CMS options](/docs/cms#cms-configuration) are a **key part of constructing the CMS**.
+The `sidebar` property controls the _Sidebar UI_ — which renders forms, menus, and other UI that connect with content editing actions.
+It will not render unless the CMS is enabled.

+For this project, we are going to add the sidebar.

+### The Steps

-Update your CMS instance with the `sidebar` option:
+1. Update your CMS instance with the `sidebar` option:

 **src/App.js**